 Apart from articles, a content strategist might write eBooks, emails, social media posts, podcast notes, technical manuals, and more.

 The best part is, it’s beginner-friendly.
 There are TONS of entry-level writing jobs online you can use to earn extra money.

 Who it’s for: Anyone who can string together coherent sentences.
 You don’t have to be Shakespeare to make a good living as a content writer.
 Writing for the internet is much different than academic writing.
 So even if you flunked 10th grade English, there is still hope.

 Potential earnings: The average base salary for freelance writers in the US is $54,124, according to Indeed, but I’ve met many who make over six-figure salaries.
-I am an average writer, work part-time, and usually pull in $3,000 to $4,000 per month from freelancing.
+I am an average writer, work part-time, and regularly make $3,000 a month from freelancing, sometimes $4,000.